-Fruits and vegetables contain vitamins and minerals that help prevent cancer, including cancer of the esophagus.
+Fruits and vegetables contain vitamins and minerals that may help prevent cancer, including cancer of the esophagus.
 If you eat few fruits or vegetables, you may have a deficiency of these vitamins and minerals.
-This puts you at greater risk of developing esophageal cancer.
+This could put you at greater risk of developing esophageal cancer.

 I often drink very hot liquids